grisov/NVDA_Volume_Adjustment/README.md

 * Stefan Banita - Polish translation.

 ## Change log

+### Version 1.2
+* added separate keyboard shortcuts to quickly switch to the selected audio output device;
+* added the ability to disable gestures used in the add-on by default.

 ### Version 1.1
 * fixed bug duplication of audio sessions for one running process;